StevenPitso/c-plane/README.md

 ## 🚀 Getting Started

-You don’t need to install anything.
+You don't need to install anything.
 Just:

 1. Clone or download the repository.
 2. Open `index.html` in any modern browser.